 \section{Measurable morphisms between constant-shape substitutions}

-In this section we study different types of homomorphisms between substitution subshifts.
-First, we will extend a result of B. Host and F. Parreau \cite{host1989homomorphismes} to the multidimensional case (\cref{MainTheorem}), which establishes that any measurable factor between two aperiodic constant-shape substitutions under some combinatorial property induced a continuous one.
-Then, we will deduce some consequences.
-Every subshift given by an aperiodic constant-shape substitution satisfying the combinatorial property is coalescent (\cref{Coalescence}), the quotient group $\Aut(X_{\zeta},S,\Z^{d})/\left\langle S \right\rangle$ is finite, generalizing the results in \cite{bustos2021admissible} and we give some conditions where the automorphism group of a substitution subshift is isomorphic to a direct product of $\Z^{d}$ with a finite group (\cref{TrivialFactorsImpliesDirectProduct}).
-Finally, we extend \cref{MainTheorem} to homomorphisms associated to matrices commuting with a power of the expansion map of the substitution (\cref{NormalizerHostParreau}).
+In this section, we study different types of homomorphisms between substitutive subshifts.
+First, we extend a result of B. Host and F. Parreau from \cite{host1989homomorphismes} to the multidimensional case (\cref{MainTheorem}), which establishes that any measurable factor between two substitutive subshifts given by aperiodic constant-shape substitutions, under some combinatorial property, induces a continuous one.
+Then, we deduce some consequences: Every substitutive subshift given by an aperiodic constant-shape substitution satisfying the combinatorial property is coalescent (\cref{Coalescence}), the quotient group $\Aut(X_{\zeta},S,\Z^{d})/\left\langle S \right\rangle$ is finite, generalizing the results in \cite{bustos2022admissible} and we give some conditions where the automorphism group of a substitutive subshift is isomorphic to a direct product of $\Z^{d}$ with a finite group (\cref{TrivialFactorsImpliesDirectProduct}).
+Finally, we extend \cref{MainTheorem} to homomorphisms associated with matrices commuting with a power of the expansion matrix of the substitution (\cref{NormalizerHostParreau}).
 This leads to the same rigidity properties about these homomorphisms (\cref{CommutingCentralizerVirtuallyZd}) and for some restricted normalizer group.
-Notice that in \cref{SectionBijectiveSubstitutions} we will give sufficient conditions to ensure the former result is a complete characterization of the normalizer group.
+Notice that in \cref{SectionBijectiveSubstitutions} we will give sufficient conditions to ensure that the former result is a complete characterization of the normalizer group.